-If there are attacks on our services, or other criminal activity, we may share information with the police or similar public body.
+If there are attacks on our services or other criminal activity, we may share information with the police or similar public body.

 How do we secure your personal data?

 Unfortunately, no data transmission over the internet or any other network can be guaranteed as 100% secure, but we take appropriate steps to try to protect the security of your personal data.
 For example, we encrypt all personal data disclosed to third parties.
 Likewise, Group servers and all data stored locally are protected by a hardware firewall that is preventing unauthorised intrusion into the network.
-Software solutions are also in place which constantly scan for malware and viruses on the network.
+Software solutions are also in place which constantly scans for malware and viruses on the network.

 All staff are required to ensure that any paper files not in current use are stored in filing cabinets and locked at all times when offices are unoccupied.
 Any paper documentation containing personal data is shredded once it becomes superfluous.

 Access to personal data is restricted to authorised users on a need-to-know basis.